mathiasertl/django-ca/README.md

 3. Make certificates editable via the admin interface.
 4. Publish good documentation on RTD.
 5. Add support for client certificates (= emails as CN/SAN)
+6. Make sure that the CN is always also a SAN.

 ## Test CRL and OCSP